How To Become a Licensed Real Estate Agent in New York

 The more conventional course is one where reading the lesson is required.

-In many cases, if your screen remains idle for too long, you may be logged out of your session and have to start over again.
+If your screen remains idle for too long, you may be logged out of your session and have to start over again.

 The reading course may be better for someone who wants to go at their own pace and save money.